 Automotive Comms directs the marketing and communication for Nottingham’s ULEV Experience, funded by Go Ultra Low Nottingham, as part of a consortium of partners including Cenex, the Energy Saving Trust and DriveElectric.
-The aim of the project is to increase the adoption of ultra-low emission vehicles (ULEVs) in Nottingham over the next two years.
+The aim of the project is to increase the adoption of ultra-low emission vehicles (ULEVs) in Nottingham.
 The ULEV Experience offers awareness-raising events, fleet reviews and ULEV loans to businesses in Nottingham, in order to ensure that people gain the best advice and also experience driving the latest electric vehicles.

 Automotive Comms works with virtually all of the leading automotive and low carbon automotive organisations in the UK, including the Low Carbon Vehicle Partnership (LowCVP).
 We have provided marketing, communication & PR support, including writing, photography and design for a report about the UK’s green buses, and support for the LowCVP Low Carbon Champions Awards, including assistance with press releases and liaison with industry media.